Last updated 22 April 2022

 The VSD has some drawbacks.
 For example, few completely unvaccinated children are listed in the database.
 The medical groups providing information to VSD may have patient populations that are not representative of large populations in general.
 Additionally, the data come not from randomized, controlled, blinded trials but from actual medical practice.
 Therefore, it may be difficult to control and evaluate the data.

 Rapid Cycle Analysis is a program of the VSD, launched in 2005.
 It monitors real-time data to compare rates of adverse events in recently vaccinated people with rates among unvaccinated people.
 The system is used mainly to monitor new vaccines.
-Among the new vaccines being monitored in Rapid Cycle Analysis are the conjugated meningococcal vaccine, rotavirus vaccine, MMRV vaccine, Tdap vaccine, and the HPV vaccine.
-Possible associations between adverse events and vaccination are then studied further.
+Among the new vaccines monitored in Rapid Cycle Analysis are the conjugated meningococcal vaccine, rotavirus vaccine, Tdap vaccine, and the HPV vaccine.
+Possible associations between adverse events and vaccination are then further studied.

 Vaccine Injury Compensation